Jordankwek/StudyFi/README.md

 When user clicks on the messaging button on the homescreen.
 If user has an existing account, they can login.
-If user does not have an account, they can click on the "Sign up" bolded text below the sign in button
+If user does not have an account, they can click on the "Sign up" bolded text below the sign in button.

 [![login.jpg](https://i.postimg.cc/h4mH60F5/login.jpg)](https://postimg.cc/Z0T7yp58)

 If user decides to sign up for a new account, they will have to enter their name, email and passwords.
+Their email must match the email pattern and passwords must be more than 6 characters long.
+Password must also match the confirm password.
 However, if they already have an account, they can click on the "Sign in" bolded text below the register button

 [![register.jpg](https://i.postimg.cc/5NMZVFbN/register.jpg)](https://postimg.cc/grNMyjxf)

 After they register or login, they will be able to see the other users using StudyFi app.
-They will be able to chat freely with each and every one of them
+They will be able to chat freely with each and every one of them.

 [![messaginguser.jpg](https://i.postimg.cc/zGz6LZys/messaginguser.jpg)](https://postimg.cc/xcZt7Zy5)

-They can enter their messages at the bottom of the screen and press on the button on the right side of the input text box to send their messages
+They can enter their messages at the bottom of the screen and press on the button on the right side of the input text box to send their messages.

 [![chat.jpg](https://i.postimg.cc/pLs7zG8p/chat.jpg)](https://postimg.cc/SnzDpGgh)